FJD-CEPH/aCNViewer/README.md

 ##Dependencies:

-* APT ([Affymetrix Power Tools](http://www.affymetrix.com/estore/partners_programs/programs/developer/tools/powertools.affx#1_2)) if you plan to process Affymetrix SNP arrays
+* APT ([Affymetrix Power Tools](http://www.affymetrix.com/estore/partners_programs/programs/developer/tools/powertools.affx#1_2)) if you plan to process raw Affymetrix SNP arrays (to uncompress into `BIN_DIR`)

 * a recent version of R with [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html) installed for generating the different graphical outputs:
   + [ASCAT](https://www.crick.ac.uk/peter-van-loo/software/ASCAT) (will be automatically installed if not already installed) if you are analyzing raw SNP array data
   + [Sequenza](https://cran.r-project.org/web/packages/sequenza/index.html) if you are analyzing paired (tumor / normal) bams
   + [plotrix](https://cran.r-project.org/web/packages/plotrix/index.html) for plotting dendrograms (will be automatically installed if not already installed)

+* [tQN](http://cbbp.thep.lu.se/~markus/software/tQN/tQN-1.1.2.zip) if you plan to process raw Illumina SNP arrays (to uncompress into `BIN_DIR`) and run tQN normalisation.
+If the cluster file for the Illumina SNP array you plan to analyze is not in the tQN lib folder, you can download additional cluster files from [here](http://cbbp.thep.lu.se/~markus/software/tQN/)

 * Python with version &ge; 2.5